m-language/m/docs/tutorial/intro.rst

 M attempts to replace these complicated language features with straightforward abstractions, making programs simpler and easier to reason about.
-While many of these features are still available in M, they are provided through the composition of abstractions rather than as part of the language, allowing them to be programmatically modified or erased.
+While many advanced features are still available in M, they are provided through the composition of abstractions rather than as part of the language, allowing them to be programmatically modified or erased.
 Looking at the implementation of a feature is as simple as looking at the implementation of a function, and